Darvid-223/battleship/README.md

 - I am deeply grateful to my mentor, Sheryl Goldberg, for her invaluable feedback and insightful suggestions, which greatly enhanced this project.

 - Special thanks to my friend Lucas Behrendt, whose feedback and tips from his experience in the same course were immensely helpful.

+- Special thanks to https://www.asciiart.eu/ for providing the ASCII art used in this project.

 This project was developed with the assistance of OpenAI's ChatGPT in the following areas:
 - **Code Validation**: ChatGPT helped validate the syntax and logic of the code.